 Energy lost or energy gained?
 It all depends how you look at it.

 When we think of light bulbs, we think only a tool to provide illumination, i.e., visible light.
-With the push for LED, the focus has been on creating a light bulb that provides as much illumination for as little energy as possible.
+With LED, the focus has been on creating a light bulb that provides as much illumination for as little energy as possible.
 While that's all well and good, there's still room to use incandescent energy sparingly to round out the type of lighting we get on a daily basis.

 Just like you wouldn't expect to get your daily value of nutrition from just one kind of food, you shouldn't expect the same from your light bulbs - we need conservative sources of visible light just as much as our cells and overall being require some of the unseen energy emitted from incandescent varieties of light.